Nytrock/MyProjects/README.md

 1. ⏳ Under development - the project is being developed at the moment
 1. ⏸ On pause - the project is not fully completed, but for some reason work on it is not being carried out
 1. ❌ Closed - the project is abandoned halfway through and there are no plans to return to it (highly undesirable status)
-- Date of creation: when the project was created
+- Date of creation: when the project was created (Does not include the development period of the project as many of them I do intermittently)
 - Description: a brief description of the essence of the project
 - Plans: what do I plan to do with this project